MarissaWood/project-1/readme.md

 ## Future features:
 I plan to expand on these game modes.
 Each mode is named after a Rezz song, so I plan on switching out the sounds the buttons make for each mode based on the song.
 Also, if I can get permission, I would like to have the full song play if the player gets to level 20.

 I plan to add easy-medium-hard settings for Impact Mode and Alien.
-Easy with keep the pattern to four buttons each level, medium will increase it to seven and hard will increase it to ten.
+Easy will keep the pattern to four buttons each level, medium will increase it to seven and hard will increase it to ten.